 Who says everything about Halloween has to be scary?
 Kids will get a kick out of winding up these cute little toys and watching them waddle, trot, and jump.
 Siblings will probably even race them against each other!
-This 12-piece monster mash includes vampires, mummies, and skeletons, as well as creepy things like eyeballs and fangs.
+This 12-piece monster mash includes vampires, mummies, and skeletons, as well as creepy things like eyeballs and skulls.
 Ever wonder how certain monsters got so popular?
 Here are the hidden origins of Halloween’s spookiest creatures.

 Halloween pencils with giant erasers

 Who doesn’t love a good novelty pencil and eraser?
 Kids are no exception—and these will come in particularly handy when they’re doing their homework after the big day.
 With this Halloween package, you get 36 pencils for just $13.
 The designs include six different classic spooky characters, such as a witch, bat, black cat, ghost, and vampire.
-These Halloween puns will have you laughing ’til your coffin!
+These Halloween puns will have you laughing ’til you’re coffin!

 Soft, smushy, and oh-so-oddly-satisfying, squishies are wildly popular with kids.
 And these Halloween versions will make your house the must-visit one on the block.
 So, what do you do with a squishy?
 Exactly what it sounds like: Just squish them in your hand and then watch them slowly return to their regular shape.
 They also make great prizes for these 25 Halloween party games.